ryanwilsonperkin/pytest-circleci-parallelized/README.md

 ## Features

 Leverage the builtin parallelism of CircleCI to run your test suites.
-Call `pytest` with the `--circleci-parallelize` flag to automatically filter tests through the `circleci tests split` utility.
+Call `pytest` with the `--circleci-parallelize` flag to automatically split tests amongst nodes using the `circleci tests split` utility.

 Read more about CircleCI test splitting [here][circleci-test-splitting].